othmane42/shap_GRU/README.md

 # shap_GRU
-this is a repo where shap is applied on sequential model for sentiment analysis on IMDB dataset
+This repository features an implementation that leverages the SHAP (SHapley Additive exPlanations) library to interpret a Sequential Neural Network model, specifically designed for sentiment analysis on the IMDb movie reviews dataset.